jacobRaw/MTRN4231_burger_bot/README.md

 - Maintained meeting minutes and managed task deadlines

 **Reynold Chu (z5417921) - Mechatronics Engineer**
-- Responsible for developing the moveit solution:
+- Responsible for developing the MoveIt solution:
     - Successfully implemented MoveIt to fulfil all motion-planning requirements
     - Designed a custom action interface enabling the action server to send motion commands to MoveIt
 - Responsible for system visualisation: